flashvayne/demo-chatgpt-spring-boot-starter/README.md

 # demo-chatgpt-spring-boot-starter

-this is a demo project for [chatgpt-spring-boot-starter]https://github.com/flashvayne/chatgpt-spring-boot-starter
+This is a demo project for [chatgpt-spring-boot-starter]https://github.com/flashvayne/chatgpt-spring-boot-starter

 ## Usage
 1.clone the code.
 2.set your chatgpt.api-key in "application.yml".
 3.run it, and then you can chat with chatgpt by this api.

 + request